Ousmane Maiket

-Ousmane Maiket Camara (born 4 October 2007) is an Indonesian professional footballer who plays as a forward for Borneo Samarinda.
+Ousmane Maiket Camara (born 4 October 2007) is an Indonesian professional footballer who plays as a forward for Championship club Kendal Tornado, on loan from Borneo Samarinda.

 Early life

 Maiket was born on 4 October 2007 in Yogyakarta, Indonesia to a Guinean footballer father and an Indonesian mother.
 Growing up in Yogyakarta, Indonesia, he started playing football in kindergarten.

 Club career

 As a youth player, Maiket joined the JK Academy.
 In 2024, he started his senior career with Borneo FC Samarinda.
 The same year, he was sent on loan to PSIM Yogyakarta.

 Ahead of the 2025–26 season, he returned to Borneo Samarinda and became part of Borneo's main squad after a loan spell at PSIM Yogyakarta.
 At just 17 years old, he made his professional debut for Borneo Samarinda on 24 August 2025 as a substitute in a 3–1 home win against Persijap Jepara at the Segiri Stadium.

 Style of play

 Maiket plays as a forward and is right-footed.
 Indonesian news website Tribun Network wrote in 2024 that he "plays with a high work ethic and attacks that are enough to make the opponent confused".